emmajanedrews/base-template/_posts/2017-10-12-youre-invited-to-the-team-tara-fundraising-kickoff-party.md

 Diabetes affects almost 30 million people in our country, so we need your help and your support.

-The American Diabetes Association Kiss A Pig Gala will be held **Thursday, October 19th, from 5 to 7 p.m. at Landers Toyota in Rogers, Arkansas.**
+The Team Tara fundraising kickoff party will be held **Thursday, October 19th, from 5 to 7 p.m. at Landers Toyota in Rogers, Arkansas.**

 I have never done anything like this before, and I’m so out of my element, but I really need your support.